felipebz/zpa/README.md

 ## Contribute

 Everyone is welcome to contribute.
-Note that no matter how you contribute, your participation is governed by our [code of conduct](CODE_OF_CONDUCT.md).
+Please read our [contribution guidelines](CONTRIBUTING.md) for more information.

 There are a few things you need to know about the code.
 It is divided in these modules: